 - Clinical Guidelines for Operations (CGOs) (JSP 999)

-The Surgeon General (SG) is the professional head of the DMS and the process owner for end to end defence healthcare and medical operational capability.
-He is accountable to the Defence Board, reporting routinely through the Defence Operating Board and Service Personnel Board, both of which he attends as required.
+The SG is the three-star professional head of the DMS and the Defence Authority for end to end defence healthcare and medical operational capability.
+The SG is accountable to the Defence Board, reporting routinely through the Defence Audit Committee and the Defence People and Training Board.

 The SG is responsible for:

-- defining the boundaries and processes, organisational structures and composition of forces, and the standards and quality needed, to provide advice on health policy, healthcare and medical operational capability in consultation with top level budget holders
+- defining the boundaries and processes, in consultation with Top Level Budget Holders, together with organisational structures and composition of forces, and the standards and quality needed, to provide advice on health policy, healthcare and medical operational capability

 - setting and auditing the professional performance of all medical personnel